MiguelQr/ROS-Gymnasium/README.md

 ## Overview

-ROS-Gym provides a standardized interface for connecting Gymnasium (formerly OpenAI Gym), the popular reinforcement learning library, with Gazebo, a high-fidelity physics simulator.
-This bridge allows reinforcement learning algorithms to be trained in simulated robotic environments.
+ROS-Gym provides an interface for connecting the Gymnasium (formerly OpenAI Gym) reinforcement learning library, with the Gazebo physics simulator.
+This bridge allows reinforcement learning agents to be trained in simulated robotic environments.

 ## Features

 - **Gymnasium Integration**: Compatibility with the Gymnasium API for reinforcement learning.
 - **ROS 2 Based**: Built on ROS 2 for  robotics development.
-- **Multiple Sensor Support**: Handles camera, lidar, and other sensor inputs.
+- **Sensor Support**: Handles camera, laser and odom sensors.
-- **Configurable Environments**: Define new environments with different robots, sensors, and tasks.
+- **Configurable Environments**: Allows to define new environments with different robots, sensors, and tasks.

 ## Installation